kevintomas1995/kevintomas1995/README.md

   <img src="https://github.com/kevintomas1995/kevintomas1995/blob/main/assests/yesvegan.svg" alt="Yesvegan Logo"  height="120"  width="120">
 </p>

 I'm currently working on [yesvegan.earth](https://yesvegan.earth).
-A self-hosted solution for tweet scheduling and analytics aimed at home labs.
-It will be free and open source.
-Follow the [Twitter](https://twitter.com/tweetormator) feed to keep up with progress.
+This project is still in its starting holes.
+This website aims to share how to live a vegan life, especially referring to the vegan life in Hamburg.
+We'll be sharing content about restaurants, cafes, supermarktes and recipes.
+Feel free to check out the current state of the project at yesvegan.earth.